nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To add a subsystem to an X-Road member, follow these steps.
-1. On the Members tab, select the member to whom you wish to add a subsystem and click members name.
+1. In the Members tab, select the member to whom you wish to add a subsystem and click members name.
 2. In the view that opens, locate the Subsystems tab and click Add new subsystem to database.
 3. Enter the code of the subsystem and click Add.